sjmsjmdsg/2400Lab/README.md

 It allows user to input several times, input `exit` to exit.

-## Task3: Query Processing and Optimisation
+## Task3: Index Exploration
 The third lab is to learn about index.

-Through psql documentation, index is a method that can improve the searching speed of database [].
+Through psql documentation, index is a method that can improve the searching speed of database [2].
 Basically, the index will let database management system stores the disk address or data itself in special structure that can save the time of reading info from disk.
 Without index, the DBMS has to search the data by sequence so it will be very slow when searching the data among millions of rows.
-Through psql document, by default, the `CREATE INDEX` command will create B-tree index, but it also supports many other structures, which can be check [here](https://www.postgresql.org/docs/9.2/static/indexes-types.html) [].
+Through psql document, by default, the `CREATE INDEX` command will create B-tree index, but it also supports many other structures, which can be check [here](https://www.postgresql.org/docs/9.2/static/indexes-types.html) [3].
 Meanwhile, because index requires data storing in structure, it will also decrease the performance of inserting/updating/deleting the rows.
 We will try to see the effect of index in the following lab.

 ### 1) Searching Operation